 It wasn’t unusual for my husband to call, but when he told me that James was hurt and he was probably going to have to take him to the emergency room, I was completely caught off guard.

-Apparently, my son had dribbled down the court at full speed when he went up for a layup.
+Apparently, my son had dribbled down the court at full speed and gone up for a layup.
 He made the shot, but he was going so fast that he didn’t stop before hitting the padded wall.

 James fell down, but he didn’t get back up.
 He had severe pain in his right leg, but there was no immediate swelling or bruising so no one knew what was really wrong.
 They just knew James was miserable.

-My husband decided to stop by to see the trainer at the high school to see what he thought about James’ injury before going to the hospital.
+My husband decided to take James to the trainer at the high school to see what he thought about James’ injury before going to the hospital.

 By the time they got there his leg, near the knee, had swollen to several times its normal size.
-The trainer said to call an ambulance because they couldn’t get my son back into my husband’s small car.
+The trainer said to call an ambulance because they couldn’t get James back into my husband’s small car.

 In the meantime, amidst getting calls and texts from my husband and parents, I raced around getting supper ready, picking out clothes for the kids for the next day, packing as much of the lunches for the next day as I could, writing out instructions for the morning, making sure the kids got their baths, cleaning the kitchen, doing laundry, asking our church family to pray, and generally panicking because my husband said to be prepared in case our son needed surgery.

 I wanted to be with James, but I also had four other kids to take care of.
 It was a stressful couple of hours.